 So long, suitcase struggles!

 Who doesn't hate packing?
 You roll, you fold, and you cram into corners—yet somehow, no matter how hard you try, your stuff never seems to fit quite right.
 And when you do finally get your suitcase zipped (even if you had to sit on it), there's still that nagging fear that you forgot something essential.
-The good news is, we've rounded up the best space-saving tips from Reddit's OneBag community, an online forum "dedicated to the art of minimalist packing," to ease your woes.
+The good news is, we've rounded up the best space-saving tips to ease your packing woes.
 So read on, and erase your stress with these packing hacks!

 There's nothing worse than checking your bag and getting whacked with a fee because it's just a few pounds over the weight limit.
 Luckily, one Reddit user has found a solution with LighterPack, a free website that helps you visualize your packing list.
 Here's how it works: You enter each item's weight and quantity (organized by category) and it creates a graph that shows you exactly what's weighing you down.
 You can even convert from pounds to kilograms in one click, which is convenient when you're traveling on international airlines.
 Other Reddit users commented that it's also a big help when packing gear for a long hiking trip.

 Just because your favorite hair product or toothpaste comes in a certain container doesn't mean it has to stay there.
 Think about it.
 If you're going away for one week, do you really need three months' worth of moisturizer?
 The answer is no. If one of your essential products takes up a lot of space, get creative and see if you can repurpose a smaller container (like an Altoid tin).
 For example, Reddit user @joeyyacono's downsized his three-ounce pomade jar into an empty chapstick tube.
 Pro tip: You can also buy a set of TSA-approved travel bottles, organized by color.